q2ebanking/pytest-factory/README.md

 - if you define pytest_runtest_call in pytest.py and
-    execute it within your pytest_runtest_call, it will execute item.runtest() TWICE. i do not know if this is a bug or incorrect pytest documentation but it can break pytest-factory and will cause confusing behavior.
+    execute it within your pytest_runtest_call, it will execute item.runtest() TWICE. i do not know if this is a bug or incorrect pytest documentation, but it can break pytest-factory and will cause confusing behavior.